Water quality simulation¶

 In the above example, the pattern is given a value of 1 between 2 and 15 hours, and 0 otherwise.

 remove_source can be used to remove sources from the water network model.

-When creating a water network model from an EPANET INP file, sources that are defined in the [SOURCES] section are added to the water network model.
+When creating a water network model from an EPANET INP file, the sources that are defined in the [SOURCES] section are added to the water network model.
 These sources are given the name ‘INP#’ where # is an integer related to the number of sources in the INP file.